orisi/oracle/README.md

 That's all!

-#### - If you don't have docker installed I prepared for you [super short Docker installation procedures](manual/docker_install.md), Linux, MacosX and Windows
+### - If you don't have docker installed here is [super short Docker installation procedures](manual/docker_install.md), Linux, MacosX and Windows.

 ### [Docker usage cheatsheet](manual/docker_basics.md)